-1. Place the rack in the center of the oven and preheat to 350?F. Butter a 9-inch pie plate.
+- Place the rack in the center of the oven and preheat to 350°F. Butter a 9-inch pie plate.
 Set aside.

-3. Heat a large skillet.
+- Heat a large skillet.
 Add the amaranth and stir constantly until the seeds begin to pop and smell toasty, about 3 minutes.
-Remove from hear and pour into a small bowl to cool.
-Transfer half to a spice grinder or blender and grind them into a fairly fine flour.
-(The amaranth flour may be slightly coarser that then oat flour.)
-Transfer the flour to the bowl with the oat flour, and then grind the second batch of popped amaranth.
+Remove from heat and pour into a small bowl to cool.
+Transfer half to a spice grinder or blender and grind them into a fairly ﬁne ﬂour.
+(The amaranth ﬂour may be slightly coarser than the oat ﬂour.)
+Transfer the ﬂour to the bowl with the oat ﬂour, and then grind the second batch of popped amaranth.

-5. Press the dough evenly, about 1/4-inch thick, onto the bottom and up the sides of the pie plate.
+- Press the dough evenly, about ¼-inch thick, onto the bottom and up the sides of the pie plate.
 Bake for 15 minutes.
-Liberally coat the pie crust with the egg white, taking care to fill in any cracks.
+Liberally coat the pie crust with the egg white, taking care to ﬁll in any cracks.
 Return to the oven for 1 minute.
 Set on a cooling rack.
 Keep the oven on.

-6. To prepare the filling, in a bowl, mix the eggs, yolk, milk, mustard, rosemary, and salt.
+- While the crust is cooking, prepare the ﬁlling: in a bowl, mix the eggs, yolk, milk, mustard, rosemary, and salt.

 Variations: Use olive, corn, or peanut oil instead of melted butter for the crust.
 For vegetarians, omit the ham and add 3 Tbsp. chopped sun-dried tomatoes and/or pitted olives.